-- Athletic Code Agreement signed by all students and parents/legal guardians prior to the beginning of grade 6 or grade 9, respectively.
+- 1. Athletic Code Agreement signed by all students and parents/legal guardians prior to the beginning of grade 6 or grade 9, respectively.
 These agreements are validated by the athletic director for compliance and cross-checked with the coaches of their respective interscholastic sports each season when the student-athletes sign up.
 This agreement also includes parent/legal guardian permission for the student-athlete to participate in interscholastic athletics.
-(NOTE: Coaches will review the Athletic Code each season.) - Medical Release.
-Emergency Contact. and Insurance Waiver Form completed and signed at least yearly and updated if the student-athlete participates in multiple interscholastic sports in a school year.
+(NOTE: Coaches will review the Athletic Code each season.) - 2.
+Medical Release, Emergency Contact, and Insurance Waiver Form completed and signed at least yearly and updated if the student-athlete participates in multiple interscholastic sports in a school year.
 Insurance information is provided on this form. - 4.
 Concussion Form completed and signed at the beginning of each school year.
 Each school shall test each student-athlete to establish a "baseline" for future reference in the event a concussion may be evident. - 5.
-Athletic Physical Card a physical card must be completed and filed with the athlete director as prescribed by the WIAA. - 6.
-Athletic Fee pay the appropriate athletic fee as prescribed by the individual school. - Transfer Students in addition to WIAA requirements, the athletic director with all due diligence seek to place transfer students in the appropriate timeline from the prior school(s) with respect to their eligibility in interscholastic sports including all known consequences.
+Athletic Physical Card a physical card must be completed and filed with the athlete director as prescribed by the WIAA.
+Physicals must be after April 1 of the previous school year. - 6.
+Athletic Fee pay the appropriate athletic fee as prescribed by the individual school. - 7.
+Transfer Students in addition to WIAA requirements, the athletic director with all due diligence seek to place transfer students in the appropriate timeline from the prior school(s) with respect to their eligibility in interscholastic sports including all known consequences.